nickbreaton/homebridge-modern-forms/README.md

 ## Setup

-1. Add any devices you'd like to control to your home network.
+1. Add any fans you'd like to control to your home network.
     1. Download the Modern Forms [iOS](https://apps.apple.com/us/app/modern-forms/id1425046298) or [Android](https://play.google.com/store/apps/details?id=com.WAC.PlayStore.ModernForms&hl=en_US) app.
-    1. Follow the instructions to pair your devices.
+    1. Follow the instructions to pair your fan.
-    1. Verify your devices show up in the app and can be controlled.
+    1. Verify your fans show up in the app and can be controlled.
     1. Optionally, delete the app.

 1. Add the following to your Homebridge `config.json` under platforms.